-- 90. (1) In the case of a metered taxi service, the vehicle specified in the permission authorising the operation of that service, may- - (a) leave the area described in the permission or permit if, on the return journey, it is to carry the same passengers as those it carries on the outward journey or 55 the vehicle is to return to that area empty; - (b) operate any particular journey at a fare not determined by operating the meter fitted to that vehicle if the fare for the particular journey has been agreed upon between the driver and the passenger or passengers concerned before the journey begins.
+- 91. (1) In the case of a metered taxi service, the vehicle specified in the operating licence authorizing the operation of that service may- - (a) leave the area described in the operating licence or permit if, on the return 55 journey, it is to carry the same passengers as those it carries on the outward journey or the vehicle is to return to that area empty;

-(2) The MEC may, in addition to the provisions of this Act, prescribe the circumstances in which a permission may be granted for staff services.
+- (b) operate any particular journey at a fare riot determined by operating the meter fitted to that vehicle if the fare for the particular journey has been agreed upon between the driver and the passenger or passengers concerned before the journey begins. - (2) The MEC may, in addition to the prov isions of this Act, prescribe the 5 circumstances in which a operating licence may be granted for staff services.